josh/nurpkgs/README.md

 # nurpkgs

 My Nix User Repository.
-Mainly re-packaging other people's code hoping to get upstreamed at some point.
+Mainly re-packaging other people's code hoping to get upstreamed at some point, but also some of my own personal packages.

 ## Outputs